1957 Queensland state election: Background

 On 18 April 1957, the Queensland Central Executive of the Labor Party passed a vote of no confidence in Premier Gair, and on 24 April, despite having gained a unanimous vote of support from the Cabinet, he was expelled from the Labor Party.
 On 26 April, Gair and 25 MLAs met and formed the Queensland Labor Party (QLP) with those present, with Gair as leader.
 Those at the meeting included all of the Cabinet except Deputy Premier Jack Duggan and two ex-Labor Independents.
 All these were also expelled from the party.
 Duggan resigned from the ministry on 29 April and succeeded Gair as leader of the Labor Party, which commanded the support of 22 MLAs.

 Gair almost immediately began talks with Nicklin for confidence and supply support in the legislature.
-However, Nicklin broke them off on the advice of federal Country Party leader Arthur Fadden, who believed the ructions in Labor gave Nicklin a chance to become Premier himself, ending 22 years in opposition.
+However, Nicklin broke them off on the advice of federal Country Party leader Arthur Fadden (himself a Queenslander), who believed the ructions in Labor gave Nicklin a chance to become Premier himself, ending 22 years in opposition.
 On 12 June 1957, Lieutenant Governor and Chief Justice of Queensland Alan Mansfield (Governor John Lavarack was indisposed) ordered Parliament to reassemble.
 Shortly after 10:30 pm that night, Treasurer Ted Walsh moved that supply be granted to the Gair QLP government.
 The motion was defeated after the ALP and Coalition rose to vote against it, bringing the Gair government down.
 Gair immediately asked for new elections, which were called for 3 August.